Skip to content

 Contain

-Isolate affected systems.
-Preserve evidence.
-Activate response team.
+Isolate affected systems from the network.
+Preserve every log.
+Activate the response team.
 Do not delete anything.

 Investigate